richarddubay/coe-training/ERDiagrams.md

+# Comic Book Store

+## Introduction

+This is a personal comic book store app being built currently as a training exercise.

+## Purpose

+The purpose of this site will be to sell my comic books for lots of money and fund the rest of my life.
+Or, at least, a nice dinner.

-## FEATURES
+## Features

-    ### MUST HAVE
+### Must Have

 - A person must be able to add a comic book to the cart.
 - A person must be able to purchase a comic book.
   ...

-    ### SHOULD HAVE
+### Should Have

 - A person should be able to sign in.
 - A person should be able to see details about the comic book they are purchasing.
   ...

-    ### COULD HAVE
+### Could Have

 - The site could have individual comic book pages that show the details of the book.
 - The site could have an admin section where someone could manage customers, orders, and comic book data.
   ...

-    ### WON'T HAVE
+### Won't Have

 - The site will not have a way for customers to contact customer service.
 - The site will not have a way for customers to comment on what they think about a particular book.
   ...

 ## Comic Book Store ERD